BaymaxShao/RPEN/README.md

 The average error of the localization based on the proposed model is **3.86mm** and the average error of direction prediction is **2.55 degree**, while the relative translation error and rotation error are **0.43mm** and **0.2 degree** in average.
 In addition, the average inference speed of the proposed framework is faster than 40fps, which achieves the real-time requirement.

 - :heavy_check_mark: The visualized results of our work can be found in [our project page](https://rpen-bmxs.netlify.app/).
+- :heavy_check_mark: The visualized results of the dataset can be found here.
 - :black_square_button: The whole code and dataset will be public when the paper :page_with_curl: is published.

 ## Implementation Details